wp-plugins/mashsharer/readme.txt

 * New: Choose border radius of the buttons from settings
 * New: Keep settings when plugin is uninstalled - optional
 * New: Custom CSS field

+Version 1.x
+* Performance improvement for your website as no external scripts and count data is loaded
+* Privacy protection for your user - No permanent connection to Facebook, Twitter and Google needed for sharing
+* High-Performance caching functionality.
+You decide how often counts are updated.
+* All counts will be collected in your database and loaded first from cache.
+No further database requests than.
+* Up to 10.000 free daily requests
+* Up to 40.000 free additional daily requests with an api key (Get it free at sharedcount.com)
+* Social buttons works with every Theme
+* Works on pages and posts
+* Automatic embedding or manual via Shortcode into posts and pages
+* Simple installation and setup
+* Uninstaller: Removes all plugin tables and settings in the WP database
+* Service and support by the author
+* Periodic updates and improvements.
+* More Share Buttons are coming soon.

 **Shortcodes**